Trial starts for a man accused of attempting to assassinate Trump

 A panel of 12 jurors and four alternates was sworn in Wednesday, at the federal courthouse in Fort Pierce, Florida.
 There are four white men, one Black man, six white women, and one Black woman on the jury, and the alternates are two white men and two white women.
 The panel was selected from a pool of 180 potential jurors.

-The trial begins nearly a year after prosecutors say a U.S. Secret Service agent thwarted his attempt to shoot the Republican presidential nominee.
-It's expected to run another two or three weeks.
+The trial begins nearly a year after prosecutors say a Secret Service agent thwarted his attempt to shoot the Republican presidential nominee.
+It's expected to run two or three weeks.
+The trial’s start comes as police search for the gunman who killed conservative influencer Charlie Kirk at a campus in Utah on Wednesday in what political leaders are calling an assassination.

 Prosecutors have said Routh, 59, methodically plotted to kill Trump for weeks before aiming a rifle through the shrubbery as Trump played golf on Sept.
 15, 2024, at his West Palm Beach country club.
 A Secret Service agent spotted Routh before Trump came into view.
 Officials said Routh aimed his rifle at the agent, who opened fire, causing Routh to drop his weapon and flee without firing a shot.